Listen to This Article

 Perform a Competitive Analysis

-Retailers typically position your product next to its primary competitors.
+Unless you are paying for product placement, retailers position your product next to its primary competitors.
 Consumers will rarely view and consider your product in isolation.
 If you want to get noticed, remember this important point…

 When researching online, collect as many images and product reviews as possible.
-The insights you can gain about likes, dislikes and opportunities from amazon reviews will surprise you.
+The insights you can gain about likes, dislikes, and opportunities from Amazon reviews will surprise you.

 Product Packaging Options